 Belongs to Felidae family, cheetah and leopard are two furious cats that you will meet during your Tanzania Safari Tours in the national parks of the country.
 These 2 iconic species of cats’ family are furious, deadly hunters and the most dangerous predators of African Bushes after lions.

-it’s better to know their basic difference of body construction.
+These cats have some iconic differences in their body constructions.
+While going for a Tanzania Safari, it’s better to know their basic difference in body construction.
 Here are some obvious and not-so-obvious differences;

 Leopard and cheetah have a prime difference in their faces.
 Cheetahs have a deep and visible tear mark running down from their corner of eyes up to the mouth while leopards don’t have any such mark.
 The tear marks of cheetahs act as a sunrays reflection absorber during their hunting activity during the daytime.